whl1729/note/computer/rust/trpl/15_smart_pointers.md

 8. Catching borrowing errors at runtime rather than compile time means that you would find a mistake in your code later in the development process and possibly not until your code was deployed to production.
 Also, your code would incur a small runtime performance penalty as a result of keeping track of the borrows at runtime rather than compile time.
 However, using RefCell<T> makes it possible to write a mock object that can modify itself to keep track of the messages it has seen while you’re using it in a context where only immutable values are allowed.
 You can use RefCell<T> despite its trade-offs to get more functionality than regular references provide.

+9. The RefCell<T> keeps track of how many Ref<T> and RefMut<T> smart pointers are currently active.
+Every time we call borrow, the RefCell<T> increases its count of how many immutable borrows are active.
+When a Ref<T> value goes out of scope, the count of immutable borrows goes down by one.
+Just like the compile-time borrowing rules, RefCell<T> lets us have many immutable borrows or one mutable borrow at any point in time.

+10. If we try to violate these rules, rather than getting a compiler error as we would with references, the implementation of RefCell<T> will panic at runtime.

 ### 15.6 Reference Cycles Can Leak Memory

 1. Rust’s memory safety guarantees make it difficult, but not impossible, to accidentally create memory that is never cleaned up (known as a memory leak).
 Preventing memory leaks entirely is not one of Rust’s guarantees in the same way that disallowing data races at compile time is, meaning memory leaks are memory safe in Rust.
 We can see that Rust allows memory leaks by using Rc<T> and RefCell<T>: it’s possible to create references where items refer to each other in a cycle.
 This creates memory leaks because the reference count of each item in the cycle will never reach 0, and the values will never be dropped.

 > Question: What's the differences between memory leaks and memory unsafe?

+2. Creating reference cycles is not easily done, but it’s not impossible either.
+If you have RefCell<T> values that contain Rc<T> values or similar nested combinations of types with interior mutability and reference counting, you must ensure that you don’t create cycles; you can’t rely on Rust to catch them.
+Creating a reference cycle would be a logic bug in your program that you should use automated tests, code reviews, and other software development practices to minimize.

+> Question: I can't understand Figure 15-4: Why does `Cons(10, RefCell::new(Rc::clone(&a))` point to a instead of Cons(5, ...)`?

+3. Another solution for avoiding reference cycles is reorganizing your data structures so that some references express ownership and some references don’t.
+As a result, you can have cycles made up of some ownership relationships and some non-ownership relationships, and only the ownership relationships affect whether or not a value can be dropped.

+4. Calling Rc::clone increases the strong_count of an Rc<T> instance, and an Rc<T> instance is only cleaned up if its strong_count is 0.
+You can also create a weak reference to the value within an Rc<T> instance by calling Rc::downgrade and passing a reference to the Rc<T>.
+When you call Rc::downgrade, you get a smart pointer of type Weak<T>.
+Instead of increasing the strong_count in the Rc<T> instance by 1, calling Rc::downgrade increases the weak_count by 1.
+The Rc<T> type uses weak_count to keep track of how many Weak<T> references exist, similar to strong_count.
+The difference is the weak_count doesn’t need to be 0 for the Rc<T> instance to be cleaned up.